spec

 To work around the gating limitation of the USB-CTR hardware, spec supports two special configurations.
 In the "split-configuration" mode, an eight-channel USB-CTR8 is used with no more than four input signals.
 One side of the counter is operated in time-preset mode and the other side in monitor-preset mode.
 In this configuration, each signal to be measured is connected to input pins of two counters.
 The other mode is "external-gate-select" mode.
 In this mode a single TTL 74151 1-of-8 data-selector integrated circuit chip is connected to the USB-CTR.
 This configuration allows any counter channel to be software selected as the master timing channel.

 Hardware requires that the counter channels read in MCS mode be consecutive on the USB-CTR.
 Normal configuration would be to have the first channel (0) connected to the 1 MHz timebase signal and the last channel (7) used as a prescaler for the motor pulses, leaving up to six counter channels available for the MCS counting.
+As of spec release 6.13.01, a second USB-CTR can be configured as a second MCS providing up to 8 additional counter channels.

 The USB-CTR needs to be read continuously to avoid data overflowing its internal FIFO memory. spec creates a dedicated thread to read the USB during acquisition, so that data can be read at full speed even while spec's main thread is busy with other things.

 spec allocates memory to store all the channels from all the counters over all the configured passes.
 When the data is read back with mca_sget() (where counter numbers 0 to 7 are specified with a subaddress), data from all passes is summed for each channel.
 The special subaddress 8 returns the raw data from all the counters, channels and passes as a single one-dimensional array.
-The number of channels and maximum number channels associated with device for the MCA commands is automatically readjusted as the product of the number of counters, channels and passes when any of those parameters is changed in order to permit reading back all the raw data.
+The number of channels and maximum number of channels associated with the device for the MCA commands is automatically readjusted as the product of the number of counters, channels and passes when any of those parameters is changed in order to permit reading back all the raw data.

 CONFIGURATION (COUNTERS)